Medication for Addiction Treatment (MAT) Training

 Free MAT Waiver Training hosted by ECHO Idaho

-ECHO Idaho, in conjunction with Providers for Clinical Support (PCSS), is hosting two trainings in 2020 for physicians, advanced nurse practitioners and physician assistants who want to get their MAT waiver to prescribe and dispense buprenorphine.
+ECHO Idaho, in conjunction with Providers Clinical Support System (PCSS), is hosting two trainings in 2021 for physicians, advanced nurse practitioners and physician assistants who want to get their MAT waiver to prescribe and dispense buprenorphine.
 Sessions are also open to non-waiver seekers who wish to audit the training.

 The two-part training includes: